AnaRoberta/Evolutionary_Computation_Course/README.md

 # Evolutionary_Computation_Course

-*Modelling and Random Search
+1)Modelling and Random Search
-*Representation and Variation Operators/
+2)Representation and Variation Operators/
-*Selection
+3)Selection
 **Uniform (same probability to all solutions) **Truncate (only the solutions with best fitness) **Tournament (winners of tournaments between groups of solutions)